SebastiannDev/Angular-Train-Market/README.md

 Use a form to get data and description for contact propourses.

 > [!TIP]
-> This app use fetch data of an fake website of products.
+> This app use fetch data of a fake website of products.

 ## Url Fake Api
 ```